Ida Laura Pfeiffer

-Ida Laura Pfeiffer (14 October 1797, Vienna – 27 October 1858, Vienna), née Reyer, was an Austrian explorer, travel writer, and ethnographer.
-She was one of the first female travelers, whose bestselling journals were translated into seven languages.
-She journeyed an estimated 32,000 km by land and 240,000 km by sea through Southeast Asia, the Americas, Middle East, and Africa, including two trips around the world from 1846 to 1855.
-She was a member of geographical societies of both Berlin and Paris, but was denied membership by the Royal Geographical Society in London as it forbade the election of women before 1913.
+Ida Laura Pfeiffer (14 October 1797 – 27 October 1858), née Reyer, a famous early female Austrian professional traveler who became an explorer, ethnographer, and travel writer; her bestselling journals were translated into seven languages.
+She journeyed an estimated 32,000 km by land and 240,000 km by sea through Southeast Asia, the Americas, the Middle East, and Africa, and made two trips around the world between 1846 and 1855.
+Though a member of the geographical societies of both Berlin and Paris, she was denied membership by the Royal Geographical Society in London as it forbade the election of women before 1913.

 Early life

-Ida Reyer was born in Vienna on 14 October 1797 to a wealthy textile manufacturer named Aloys Reyer.
+Ida Laura Pfeiffer was born in Vienna on 14 October 1797 to a wealthy textile manufacturer named Aloys Reyer.
 She had five brothers and a younger sister.
 As a child, she preferred boys' clothing, liked sports and exercise, and received the same education as her brothers under the encouragement of her father.
 "I was not shy," she wrote in her autobiography, "but wild as a boy, and bolder and more forward than my elder brothers."
 Her first long journey was a trip to Palestine and Egypt when she was five years old.
 The influence of this experience remained with her.
 Following the death of her father in 1806, her mother Anna, disapproving of her previously unconventional upbringing, insisted that she wear dresses and take up piano lessons.
 After Napoleon Bonaparte conquered Vienna in 1809, some of the French troops were quartered in Reyer's home to Ida's dislike.
 During the grand review held in Schönbrunn Palace, she protested against foreign occupation by turning her back as the generals rode past.

-She was introduced to contemporary explorers by her tutor, Franz Josef Trimmel, and became particularly interested in Robinson Crusoe and the writings of Alexander von Humboldt, whom she would later meet in Berlin.
+Reyer was introduced to contemporary explorers by her tutor, Franz Josef Trimmel, and became particularly interested in Robinson Crusoe and the writings of Alexander von Humboldt, whom she would later meet in Berlin.

-On May 1, 1820, she married Dr. Mark Anton Pfeiffer, a lawyer in Lemberg (now Lviv, Ukraine).
+On 1 May 1820, she married Dr Mark Anton Pfeiffer, a lawyer in Lemberg, (now Lviv, Ukraine).
 He was 24 years her senior and a widower with a grown-up son.
 The couple left for Lemberg a week after their wedding.
-Dr. Pfeiffer was soon forced to resign after uncovering corruption among senior government officials in Galicia and subsequently found it difficult to regain employment.
-In order to support her family, Ida moved back and forth between Vienna and Lemberg.
-She gave drawing and music lessons and borrowed money from her brothers.
+Dr Pfeiffer was soon forced to resign after uncovering corruption among senior government officials in Galicia and subsequently found it difficult to regain employment.
+In order to support her family, Pfeiffer moved back and forth between Lemberg and Vienna, where she gave drawing and music lessons and borrowed money from her brothers.

 She gave birth to two sons in Vienna: Alfred in 1821 and Oscar in 1824.
-(She also had a daughter who lived only a few days.)
-The family's financial situation slightly improved after the death of her mother in 1831.
-With a small inheritance, she was able to continue her sons' education.
-She stayed in Vienna with the boys in 1833, while Dr. Pfeiffer remained in Lemberg, near his first son.
-Dr. Pfeiffer occasionally visited his family in Vienna.
+She also had a daughter who lived only a few days.
+In 1831, the family's financial situation slightly improved with a legacy after the death of her mother.
+With this small inheritance, she was able to continue her sons' education.
+She stayed in Vienna with the boys in 1833, while Dr Pfeiffer remained in Lemberg, near his first son.
+Dr Pfeiffer occasionally visited his family in Vienna.